morrownr/88x2bu/README.md

 ```
 Step 8: Run the installation script and reboot: (select the option for the OS you are using)

-For Ubuntu or Linux Mint:
+Option for Ubuntu or Linux Mint:

 Run installation script:
 ```